 Why this matters

-What great looks like
+What thriving looks like

 Where gardens struggle